ldijkman/Arduino_Plant_Watering_System/README.md

 Arduino Nano, Uno or other Arduino device

-2 analog inputs for 2 Capacitive Soil Moisture Sensors
+2 analog inputs A0 A1 for 2 Capacitive Soil Moisture Sensors

-1 output for watering start (Pump and/or Valve)
+1 output D13 for watering start (Pump and/or Valve) (output D13 is also onboard LED)

-i2c for RTC and LCD
+i2c for DS3231 RTC RealTimeClock and 4x20 i2c LCD

-2 Capacitive Soil Moisture Sensors

-4x20 i2c LCD

-DS3231 RTC RealTimeClock

 start time, end time, let plants sleep at night, no watering at night